On this page you will find links to information on key UBSS policies, procedures and guidelines.

 Australian Higher Education Graduation Statement

-Is a supplementary statement to a testamur and record of results that provides additional information to enhance understanding of the qualification by students, employers, industry, professional associations and internationally.
+A supplementary statement to a testamur and record of results that provides additional information to enhance understanding of the qualification by students, employers, industry, professional associations and internationally.

 Australian Qualifications Framework (AQF)